Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 Dryer climates: Dryer climates, especially in winter months, can wreak havoc on skin that’s only ever experienced Singapore’s high humidity.
 Your child or baby’s skin might be even more sensitive.
 While one obvious choice is to layer on moisturiser, be careful to choose baby-safe products.
 Another good tip is to bring aloe vera gel or some kind of soothing, hypoallergenic cream in case your child experiences an itchy winter rash despite your best efforts.

-10. You did everything right, but things went wrong anyway
+10. You do everything right, but things go wrong anyway

 Here’s the truth: There’s no such thing as a perfect holiday.
 Itineraries might look perfect on paper, but play out nothing like they were supposed to—even if you followed all of our travel tips above.

-Things can and will go wrong: Cars might break down, and—let’s face it—at least one or two attractions out of all that you picked out will probably be a bit of a let down.
+Things can and will go wrong.
+Cars might break down, luggage might go missing, and—let’s face it—at least one or two attractions out of all that you picked out will probably be a bit of a let down.

 Even if it’s your child’s first travel experience and their favourite part about the entire trip was the blueberry muffin they got onboard the flight back home (true story!), don’t feel bad about it.
 The most important part about travelling together as a family is that you finally did it, you saw a piece of the world together, and you’ll be jetting off on another trip in no time.